VeeamHub/veeam-vbr-sdk-go/README.md

 ## Project layout
 * `spec` - contains specification files.
 Both original `VBR REST API` specification and generated `openapi_spec.yaml` are placed here.
 * `tools` - contains additional tools.
 Currently, it contains only `oapifixer` tool which is used to apply required changes to the original specification.
-* `vbrclient` - contains generated client.
+* `pkg/client` - contains generated client.
 It is not recommended to change anything in this directory.
 If you want to change something, please, change the specification and regenerate the client.

 ## Specification
 `openapi_spec.yaml` does not contain the whole original `VBR REST API` specification.
 We made several changes described below.